leslie-alldridge/C-8.0-.Net-Core-3.0/Chapter 6/Readme.md

 We might want two instances of Person to be able to procreate.
 We can implement this by writing methods.
 Instance methods are actions that an object does to itself; static methods are actions the type does.

 A method that creates a new object, or modifies an existing object, should return a reference to that object so that the caller can see the results.

+Local functions are sometimes called nested or inner functions.